Logo

 Talent Assessment | 8 Min Read

-The skills gap analysis may also come in handy for HR (Human Resource) professionals to determine which competencies are lacking among the company’s employees.
-They may use the insight to address the talent gaps in their organization by employing various methods such as reskilling, upskilling, succession planning, etc.
+For example, companies may utilize this solution to determine the skills a particular employee requires to accomplish specific tasks efficiently, but they may not yet have these skills.
+HR professionals can use the insights to address the talent gaps in their organization by employing various methods such as reskilling, upskilling, succession planning, etc.

-Skill gap analysis, also referred to as competency gap analysis, ensures that the current competencies of your workforce are broken down at a team, job-role, and individual level and then matched to the company’s future goals.
-Skill gap analysis not just puts employees under the lens, but also analyses processes, structures, technologies of the organization for a cohesive strategy.
+Using skills gap analysis ensures that the current competencies of the workforce are broken down at a team, job role, and individual level and then matched to the company’s future goals.
+It also analyses the organization’s processes, structures, and technologies for a cohesive strategy.

 Infographics-5-1